-A single coat of Cuprinol or Sadolin clear wood preservative should be applied both internally and externally and allowed to penetrate and dry for three days before treating with weather protector products.
+A single coat of Cuprinol or Blackfriars, or Sadolin clear wood preservative should be applied both internally and externally (including all faces and edges of doors and windows and their frames) and allowed to penetrate and dry for three days before treating with weather protector products.
 The three day drying makes the use of these spirit based products suitable even when over-coated with water based stains such as Superdec.

 For external treatments you can choose from many brands but we have found Sadolin or Sikkens to be excellent.
-Other recommended products are Jotun/Butinox or sikkens Novatech/Novatop.
+If you choose Sadolin, there are four systems which work well.

 It must be of high quality, for joinery applications, e.g. front doors, windows, conservatories etc.

 There are many lower quality stains available for sheds, fences, garden furniture etc. that really do not provide the correct weather proofing needed for a log cabin and/or need maintenance annually.
 These are generally the lower priced products.
 In our experience “Cuprinol Garden Shades” or “Ducks Back” have not performed well in log cabin applications.

 It is always best practice to apply the treatments by brush and ensure that each coat is worked deep into all joints particularly at corners and between logs.
 Do not brush too thin or apply over thick.
 Ensure all faces and edges of doors and windows and their frames are also weather protected.
 Ensure exposed end grains of logs are thoroughly coated with three or four applications.

 For the internal treatment, assuming you do not expect dampness being created in the cabin and also that you wish to retain the light pine appearance, simply apply the one coat of Cuprinol, Blackfriars or Sadolin clear wood preservative or similar all purpose preservative.